 With its well-defined character, this wine perfectly illustrates the identity of the Nuits Saint Georges vineyard.
-Complex aromas of blackcurrant mingled with spicy blackberry are revealed on the nose with, depending on the vintage, darker notes of liquorice and leather.
+Complex aromas of blackcurrant mingled with spicy blackberry are revealed on the nose with, depending on the vintage, darker notes of liquorice, leather and blood orange.
 The well-built mouth affirms itself with density and strength around a tight structure with rich, well-wrapped tannins.
 It becomes increasingly seductive over time, which comes from the elegance, intensity and purity of the fruit.

 - A wine for ageing: the generous terroir of the Clos des Forêts Saint Georges forms the soul of the wine.
 It builds a solid red around well-present tannins which define a wine for ageing.
 A few years in the cellar will allow the wine to express itself more fully and make it more graceful, silkier and more complete.

 The bouquet is very floral, and also presents wonderful notes of blueberry and wild strawberry.
 The palate offers supple tannins and great depth.
 The texture is creamy, round, fresh, generous and spicy.
 The complexity of this wine requires a lot of time and patience but guarantees enjoyment.
 The finish is long, intense and persistent.

 After a very rainy winter and early spring, bud break arrived fast in mid-April.
 Blossoming took place over several days at the end of May, and warm, dry weather set in from mid-June.
 In Premeaux-Prissey, July was marked by three heavy storms, of which two were hailstorms.
 The vines were heavily impacted and dramatic mudflows left their mark on the village and its people.
 The season ended serenely, with a sunny August that allowed the grapes to reach full maturity.